solo-io/gloo/docs/content/guides/security/waf/_index.md

 #### Core Rule Set

-As mentioned earlier, the main free Mod Security rule set available is the owasp Core Rule Set.
-As with all other rule sets, the Core Rule Sets can be applied manually via the rule set configs, Gloo offers an easy way to apply the entire core rule set, and configure it.
+As mentioned earlier, the main free Mod Security rule set available is the OWASP Core Rule Set.
+As with all other rule sets, the Core Rule Set can be applied manually via the rule set configs, Gloo offers an easy way to apply the entire Core Rule Set, and configure it.

-In order to apply the core rule set add the following to the default virtual service.
+In order to apply the Core Rule Set add the following to the default virtual service.
+Without the coreRuleSet field, the OWASP Core Rule Set files will not be included.

 {{< highlight yaml "hl_lines=7-33" >}}
 spec: